Intermediate Riding Clinic(with licensing option)

 - Eye protection- Face shield, goggles or some form of sun-/eyeglasses.
 They may be tinted or clear.
 Ordinary prescription glasses may be worn

-- Gloves- must be street -specific and motorcycle -specific, durable leather, full finger and cannot be open on the back of the hand.
+- Gloves- must be street-motorcycle specific, durable leather, full finger and cannot be open on the back of the hand.
 Mechanics gloves, batting gloves, off-road motorcycle gloves, leather dress gloves, ski gloves, or work gloves will NOT be accepted

-- Jacket- Armored, street -specific and motorcycle -specific jacket required- durable leather or textile jacket
+- Jacket- Armored, motorcycle-specific jacket required- durable leather or textile jacket

-- Pants- Street -specific and motorcycle -specific pants are strongly recommended.
+- Pants- Motorcycle street- specific pants are strongly recommended.
 Kevlar jeans, chaps, racing leathers, durable long jeans, motor cross pants or textile are OK.
 Pants must cover all of the leg when seated on the motorcycle with feet up on the foot pegs - no skin/socks, etc. showing.
 Denim jeans or anything made of durable, rugged material, such as protective work pants will be accepted.
 We will not allow you to ride in stretch pants or stretch fabric (including jeggings), or ANY pants with rips, tears, or any sort of holes, no matter the material

 - Boots- Only sturdy, over-the-ankle, snug fitting, reinforced footwear that supports the ankle and provides good traction will be accepted.
 Most laced and tied hiking boots will do as long as they fit snugly around the ankle with thick, padded/reinforced material so that your ankle bone cannot be felt.
 They must also be laced up so the sides are snug against the foot/ankle in order to provide ankle support.
-Boots that merely cover the ankle and/or are worn in such a way that does not provide ankle support will NOT be accepted(ie: Chuck Taylor high tops, Uggs, cowboy boots, boots with elastic on the ankle, high tops that are loosely tied, etc.).
-Boots with high heels are NOT acceptable, even if they are motorcycle specific
+Boots that merely cover the ankle and/or are worn in such a way that does not provide ankle support will NOT be accepted(ie: Chuck Taylor high tops, Uggs, cowboy boots, boots with elastic on the ankle, footwear that is loosely tied, etc.).
+Boots with high heels are NOT recommended, even if they are motorcycle boots

 - Prepare for the weather- We rarely cancel for rain, so be prepared!
 Bring plenty of snacks, water, sunscreen, sunglasses, rain gear